Core Questions

 Rattling under composition

 Rattling is a property of a state of a system.
-For systems that are groups of interacting elements, a state might consist of the positions of all the elements in the group.
-How can we relate rattling, a property of the state, to the dynamics of the elements the state comprises?
-In other words, how can we go “one level down?”
-Or, equivalently, what is Rattling under coarse-graining?
-Perhaps even could there be some “Renormalization Group” flow for it? (see here[Link pred-rattlinng] for discussion, and the [anharmonic net] example)
+For systems that are groups of interacting elements (e.g., a flock of birds), a state might consist of the positions of all the elements (birds) in the group.
+Can we predict the rattling of such collective system state (flock) based on the rattling or dynamics of the individual elements (birds)?
+In other words, how can we go “one level down” in composite systems?

 A priori test of rattling